angelromarco04/MyNotes/Programming/Databases/data/Theory/ERModel.md

 ![](/Assets/Programming/Databases/DB_2.png)

 ## Generalization

-Joins two or more entities into a general entity (parent).
+Joins two or more entities into a general entity.

-### Types
-- Disjoint/Overlap
-	- Disjoint.
-Every
-	- Overlap
-- Total/Partial
+- No restrictions
+- Disjoint (Parents belong to only one child)
-	- Total
+- Total (Parents belong to only one child)
-	- Partial